 207. Volcano: Write about an eruption of a volcano.

 208. Video Inspiration: Go to Vimeo.com or YouTube.com and watch one of the videos featured on the homepage.
-Write something inspired by what you see.
+Write something based on what you watch.

 209. Sneeze: Write about things that make you sneeze.

 210. Footsteps on the Moon: Write about the possibility of life in outer-space.

 211: Star-crossed: Write a short modern version of the story of Romeo and Juliet or think of real-life examples of lovers who are not allowed to be together to use as inspiration for your writing.

-212. Font-tastic: Choose a unique font and type out a poem using that font.
+212. Font-tastic: Choose a unique font and type out a poem, story or journal entry using that font.

 213. Schedule: Take a look at your calendar and use the schedule for inspiration in writing.